-Takeover Panel in the event of their being the subject of a takeover offer.
-Instead they will be regulated the previous year.
-The primary reason for the reduction in income was a substantial reduction in income from document charges reflecting the low number of transactions supervised by the Panel during the year.
-This reduction in income from document charges was partially off-set by a near 18% increase in income from contract note levies reflecting an increase in trading volumes in the securities of relevant companies.
-Expenditure for the year amounted to €783,684, a slight decrease on the previous year.
-The Panel's cash balances as at 30 June 2018 amounted to €3.89 million.
+Rule 24.1 requires offerors to disclose in the offer document the effect of the transaction on, inter the previous year.
+The primary reasons for the increase in income were a substantial increase in income from document charges, reflecting a higher number of transactions supervised by the Panel during the year, and a 9.6% increase in income from relevant company charges.
+This increase in income from document charges and relevant company charges was offset by an 8.2% decrease in income from contract note levies.
+Expenditure for the year amounted to €856,486, a 9.3% increase on the previous year.
+The Panel's cash balances as at 30 June 2019 amounted to €4.45 million.